CISC-CMPE-327/Information-2021/A0-contract.md

 All the team members should know how to use git for creating branches, making commits, pushing changes, and creating PRs.
 To submit this form, one of the team members following all the steps from [README.md](README.md).

-**Directly using the GitHub web interface to upload files is not allowed. **
+**Directly using the GitHub web interface to upload/edit files is not allowed. (except the course instructor 😄) **

 The other team members follow step 1, 2, 3, 6, & 8 from from [README.md](README.md) to add their signatures and seek review & approvals.
-Then, merge all the approved PR to the main branch.
+Then, merge all the approved PRs to the main branch.
 One of the team member follow step 9 to create an onQ submission for the team.

 ##### Terms and Conditions